What to do at Crater Lake, Oregon

 Plan on spending at least two hours on the scenic Rim Drive.
-This 33 mile road gives you beautiful lake views, astounding vistas, and more as you stop at the 30 overlooks to admire the scenery around you.
-Along this road are also five picnic areas, hike access, several waterfalls, and interesting geologic formations.
+This 33-mile road gives you beautiful lake views, astounding vistas, and more as you stop at the 30 overlooks to admire the scenery around you.
+Along this road are also five picnic areas, hike access points, several waterfalls, and interesting geologic formations.

 There are tons of great Crater Lake hikes here at the park.
 From hikes for the shortest of legs to ones for the fittest, there will be something for you.

-Castle Crest Wildflower Garden Trail is an easy 1.2 mile loop that’ll have you meandering among the summer wildflowers.
-Perfect for young kids or to stretch the legs!
+Castle Crest Wildflower Garden Trail is an easy 1.2-mile loop that’ll have you meandering among the summer wildflowers.
+Perfect for young kids or to stretch your legs!